 4. Speed of scaling

 Certain interventions may have large scaling potential, but limited speed potential.
 For example, a charity that requires you to hire talented surgeons will end up scaling much more slowly than one that requires a more common skillset.
-Speed of scaling is important because if you grow faster, less people will go unserved in the meantime.
+Speed of scaling is important because if you grow faster, fewer people will go unserved in the meantime.
 Fast-paced scaling also increases the amount of impact possible in the early years of founding an organization.
 An intervention scaled slowly might, in an extreme circumstance, become redundant before reaching its theoretical maximum size.
 If your charity aims to treat disease Z and before you reach full scale, disease Z has already been cured, that’s not a bad thing for the world (it’s fantastic!), but it does mean that the amount of impact you have had is less.
-This is why you should take speed of scaling into consideration when comparing interventions, because it may influence which one will have the biggest expected impact.
+This is why you should take speed of scaling into consideration when comparing interventions – it may influence which one will have the biggest expected impact.

 Speed of scaling is also important because potential funders might look favourably on your organization (and give you more money, leading to more impact) if it seems like you make substantial progress in a short period of time.
 Doing so might indicate competency and build funder’s confidence in the intervention.
 On the other hand, it is possible that this strategy could reduce your ability to maximize impact in the long-term if speed of scaling is prioritized over long term scale or cost-effectiveness.
-Note that, apart from Givewell, most funders will not (consciously) take speed of scaling into account when considering where to allocate grants.
+Note that, apart from GiveWell, most funders will not (consciously) take speed of scaling into account when considering where to allocate grants.

 6. Location scale